Swapnil718/kickstarter-data-mining-analysis-project/README.md

 - `README.md` – Project overview, setup, and insights.
 - `kickstarter_url.csv` – Url dataset.
 - `Output_kickstarter_data.csv` –  Sample of the cleaned Kickstarter dataset (half of full records due to GitHub's 25MB limit).
+- Column Name | Description
+title | Title of the Kickstarter campaign category | Category under which the campaign was listed (e.g., Tech, Art, Games) subcategory | More specific subcategory of the campaign goal_amount | Funding goal set by the project creator (in USD) pledged_amount | Actual amount pledged by backers currency | Currency used for the project (usually USD) launch_date | Date when the campaign was launched deadline | Campaign end date duration_days | Total number of days the campaign was live country | Country of the campaign creator state | Final campaign status (successful, failed, etc.) backers_count | Total number of backers who supported the campaign creator_name | Name of the campaign creator creator_url | Link to the creator’s Kickstarter profile campaign_url | Direct URL to the Kickstarter campaign page
 ---

 ## 🔍 Insights Extracted